Air Fryer Recipe

 Method

-2. In a small bowl, whisk together olive oil, lemon juice, lemon zest, thyme, garlic, salt, and pepper.
+2. In a small bowl, whisk together the olive oil, lemon juice, lemon zest, thyme, garlic, salt and pepper.

-3. Pat chicken thighs dry and place in a large bowl.
+3. Pat the chicken thighs dry, then put them in a large bowl.

-4. Pour olive oil mixture over chicken, ensuring each piece is well coated.
+4. Pour the olive oil mixture over the chicken, making sure each piece is well coated.

-5. Marinate chicken for at least 15 minutes.
+5. Leave the chicken to marinate for at least 15 minutes.

-6. Place chicken thighs in air fryer basket, skin-side down.
+6. Place the chicken thighs in the air fryer basket, skin-side down.

-8. Remove from air fryer and let rest before serving.
+8. Remove from the air fryer and leave to rest before serving.

 Why this works in an air fryer